IsaacHair/DataDrafting/readme.txt

+For best results, use latest version of everything.

 DataDrafting_v0: allows for arbitrary input files that contain continuous binary data

 DataDrafting_v1: same as v0 but deleted histograms and added simple compression algorithm